Recover Files From a Formatted Hard Drive

 Option C: EaseUS Data Recovery Wizard

 This recovery tool, as it says on the cover, works like a wizard.
 It guides you through the process of data recovery, taking the stress of selecting options off your shoulders.
 It works well with several file systems (HFS+, FAT32, exFAT, NTFS) and also handles different types of file signatures almost as effectively as Disk Drill.
-Check out our experience using this tool
+Check out our experience with this tool

 Installation